 - Cheswick Park.
 Henrico’s oldest neighborhood park features picnic shelters, approximately a mile of walking trails, and a playground.
 Great playground for kids.
 Free.

 - Children’s Museum of Richmond (CMoR): A fantastic place for kids to play and let their imagination run wild!
-Plenty of fun at the Richmond city main locations as well as Short Pump, Chesterfield and Fredericksburg, VA!
+Plenty of fun at the Richmond city main locations as well as Chesterfield location.
 Annual membership or daily entrance fees available.
-(CLOSED DUE TO HEALTH CONCERNS BUT CHECK OUT ONLINE RESOURCES)

 - Edgar Allan Poe Museum: Where Poe’s creepy stories come to life!
 Visit the museum to see a collection of artifacts belonging to Poe.
 The gift shop takes a humorous approach that is worth a visit alone for off-beat souvenirs.
 Youth admission just $6, adults $8.